Skip to Main Content

 Costume Designers

+Here is how this works in practice.
 A costume designer creates the clothing and accessories worn by cast members, using wardrobe to communicate character, era, social status, and narrative arc.
-In Poland, costume designers draw on a rich textile heritage — from the intricate floral embroidery of regional folk costumes and the elegance of Krakow's Florianaska Street fashion to Warsaw's contemporary Nowy Swiat boulevard and the country's world-famous film school tradition in Lodz.
+In Poland, costume designers draw on a rich textile heritage — from the intricate floral embroidery of regional folk costumes and the elegance of Krakow's Florianaska Street fashion to Warsaw's modern Nowy Swiat boulevard and the country's world-famous film school tradition in Lodz.

-We connect you with Polish costume designers who bring both artistic vision and practical production expertise to every project.
-Our network includes professionals with access to Alvernia Studios' wardrobe in Krakow, Lodz Film Studios, Warsaw's theatrical costume houses, and Poland's traditional embroidery and textile artisans.
+Here is the short of it.
+We connect you with Polish costume designers who bring both artistic vision and practical production expertise to each project.
+Our network has pros with access to Alvernia Studios' wardrobe in Krakow, Lodz Film Studios, Warsaw's theatrical costume houses, and Poland's traditional embroidery and textile artisans.

 ACT 01